amenalii/halabites/readme.md

 ## Next Steps
 * Create a public page to allow everyone to see the restaurants that have been added.
 * Add a search bar to find restaurants by name.
-* Implement filters and a favorite feature
+* Implement filters and a favorite feature.
 * Allow users to upload photos of restaurants and dishes.
+* Add a notes section in the form so users can note dishes they liked or want to try.
+* Add a change password and forgot password feature.